mahnoorsheikh16/Node-Classification-with-Graph-Neural-Networks/README.md

 • This was implemented as the baseline approach, based on previous proven effectiveness on node classification tasks.
 Our GCN model collects features from each node’s neighbourhood through a series of graph convolutions.
 For a given node, the model combines the node’s features with the features of its neighbour, which allows for information to spread within the graph structure.

-• Analysis: GCN captures structural relationships without overfitting to noise.
+• GCN captures structural relationships without overfitting to noise.
 The added dropout helped balance model capacity and generalization.

 **Graph Attention Network(GAT)**